mikechew/os/linux/setupRSYNC.md

 # Syntax:
 rsync options source destination
 ```
- -r – recursive for moving directories.
- -z – compress file data.
- -v – verbose (try -vv for more detailed information)
+    -v - Verbose output (try -vv for more detailed information)
+    -z - Compress files
+    -c - Compare files based on checksum instead of mod-time (create/modified timestamp) and size
+    -r - Recursive for moving directories.
+    -S - Handle sparse files efficiently
+    Symlinks:
+        -l - Copy symlinks as symlinks
+        -L - Transform symlink into referent file/dir (copy the actual file)
+    -p - Preserve permissions
+	   -t - Preserve modification times
+	   -g - Preserve group
+    -h - Output numbers in a human-readable format
+    -o - Preserve owner (User needs to have permission to change owner)
+    --exclude="" - Files to exclude
+        e.g. Exclude the .git directory: --exclude=".git"
     -e "ssh options" : specify the ssh as remote shell
     -a – archive mode, combo of -rlptgoD, meaning: "preserves" symbolic links, special and
  	      device files, modification times, group, owner, and permissions.
     -P – combo of --progress and --partial, meaning it shows a progress bar and it’s
  	      possible to resume interrupted transfers.
     --delete – delete files that don’t exists in source (sender) system, good when syncing.
  ```

 # Examples:
  ```
+# Copy using the archive option and print some stats
+# rsync -a --stats /source/dir/path username@hostname:/destination/dir/path

+# Copy a file
+# rsync /path/to/source/file.ext username@hostname.com:/path/to/destination/file.ext

+# Copy a directory:
+# rsync -r /path/to/source/dir username@hostname.com:/path/to/destination/dir

 # If you want to copy only php files from one server to another, you can use this command.
 # rsync ‐av ‐‐include='*/' ‐‐include='*.php' ‐‐exclude='*' source-server destination-server